palantir/atlasdb/docs/source/miscellaneous/dropwizard-metrics.rst

 expose a global ``MetricRegistry`` called ``AtlasDbRegistry``.
 Users of AtlasDB should use ``AtlasDbMetrics.setMetricRegistry`` to inject their own ``MetricRegistry`` for their application prior to initializing the AtlasDB transaction manager.

 We expose the metrics below.
 For the Cassandra client metrics with ``<host>``, we will expose metrics specific to every Cassandra node in your cluster.
+For sweep metrics with ``<table>``, we will expose metrics specific to every table that has been swept.

 For more details on what information each type of metric provides, we recommend reading the Metrics `Getting Started Guide <http://metrics.dropwizard.io/3.1.0/getting-started/#>`__.

 **Gauges**